Shana M. griffin

 New Orleans, LA

 Shana M. griffin is a feminist activist, independent researcher, applied sociologist, artist, and mother whose work engages history and memory as sites of resistance, rupture, and protest.
-Her practice is research-based and interdisciplinary, working across the fields of sociology, geography, Black feminist thought, and land-use planning and within movements challenging urban displacement, carcerality, reproductive control, and gender-based violence.
+Her practice is research-based and interdisciplinary, working across the fields of sociology, geography, Black feminist thought, digital humanities, and land-use planning and within movements challenging urban displacement, carcerality, reproductive control, climate impacts, and gender-based violence.
 She engages in research, organizing projects, and art practices that attend to the lived experiences of the Black diaspora, centering the particular experiences of Black women most vulnerable to the violence of poverty, incarceration, polluted environments, reproductive legislation, economic exploitation, and housing discrimination. griffin is the founder of PUNCTUATE, a feminist research, art, and activist initiative foregrounding the embodied aesthetics and practices of Black feminist thought.
 She currently serves as the Interim Executive Director of Antenna, a multidisciplinary visual and literary arts organization. griffinis the co-founder of Jane Place Neighborhood Sustainability Initiative, the first community land trust in New Orleans, and co-produced Sooner or Later, Somebody’s Gonna Fight Back, a documentary and multimedia project on the Louisiana State Chapter of the Black Panther Party.

 Photo by Zora White